yellow5111/SE-Welcome-Script/README.md

 # SE-Welcome-Script
- Simple welcome script for Space Engineers.
+Just a simple welcome script for Space Engineers.
+Displays in chat.

+Free for all to learn from, use, modify, copy, publish, reupload, etc.